mstreet97/dncs-swarm-management/README.md

 From the SwarmPit Gui a lot of different actions can be carried out, from monitoring nodes and container statuses, resources consumption, etc. We can (as was a request of the project) redeploy a service on a different container.
 The whole system by now should be working fine, feel free to experiment with you own containers and configurations.

 # Final remarks
-An ELK stack, to dynamically handles logging from the various containers is available, but it's been commented out in the docker-compose.yaml file.
-This is because it's quite resource heavy, and might take a long time to get it up and running, plus, specifically on my machine, 4 nodes are requires to have it running and it's fairly unstable.
-If you have better hardware, feel free to have a got with it by uncommenting all the related lines.
+An ELK stack, to dynamically handle logging from the various containers is available, but it's been commented out in the docker-compose.yaml file.
+This is because it's quite resource heavy, and might take a long time to get it up and running, plus, specifically on my machine, 4 nodes are required to have it running and it's fairly unstable.
+If you have better hardware, feel free to have a go with it by uncommenting all the related lines.